What Is Spousal Support (also known as Maintenance or Alimony)?

 In Oklahoma, much like Missouri, courts don’t rely on a formula when weighing whether to order alimony or the amount and duration.
 Instead, the court will look at the spouses’ circumstances, considering the needs of each spouse and the ability of the supporting spouse to pay.
 The court will also consider the length of marriage and spouses’ ability to be self-supporting.

 If you are going through a spousal support case, you might be interested in reading one of our articles on the topic: As breadwinning moms increase so do dads seeking spousal support.

 Handling Spousal Support in Tulsa, Oklahoma

-To speak to an spousal support lawyer who can help you in Tulsa, OK in Tulsa County, call us at 918-723-2008 or contact our law firm online.
+To speak to a Tulsa, Oklahoma spousal support lawyer who can help you in Tulsa County, call us at 918-723-2008 or contact our law firm online.

 - Tulsa County Family Court: Any additional information regarding the Tulsa County family